yuxshao/learn-gamedev/Introduction to Game Development.md

 * Replace bad characters with ' and "
 * Format code snippets
 * Expand level 5
+* Talk about sprite editor in MAC: removing a sprite means cutting it.
+Also, sprite strips?

 -	[Level 1: General Intro to Game Design and Programming](#level1)
 	-	[1.1 Game Design considerations](#game-design-considerations)